-Say a home has been on the market a while and the builder has a lot sunk into it, then you have some room.
+Say a property has been on the market a long time and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just completed, it's unlikely you'll get a deal.
+However, if a home was recently completed, don't count on being able to get a deal.

 While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
-Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
+Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-At E Z Home Search Real Estate Inc., I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your family's needs and matches your budget will be my #1 objective.
 Give me a call at